-The RSS automatically turns on when the gear selector is placed in R (Reverse) and the ignition is ON.
+The RSS automatically turns on when the gearshift lever is placed in R (Reverse) and the ignition is ON.
 An RSS control allows the driver to turn the RSS on and off.
 To turn the RSS off, the ignition must be ON, and the gear selector in R (Reverse).
 An indicator light on the control will illuminate when the system is turned off.
 If the indicator light illuminates when the RSS is not turned off, it may indicate a failure in the RSS.
+The RSS will remain off until either the RSS control is pushed again or the ignition switch is recycled.